wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 ```
 Here `W` is the width in bits and `S` is a bool indicating if the number is signed.
 Signed numbers use the most significant bit (MSB) to store the sign bit.

-To use the `ac_int` type in your code, you must include the following header:
+To use the `ac_int` type in your code, include the following header:

 ```cpp
 #include <sycl/ext/intel/ac_types/ac_int.hpp>
 ```
-Additionally, you must pass the flag `-qactypes` on Linux or `/Qactypes` on Windows to the `dpcpp` command when compiling your SYCL program in order to ensure that the headers are correctly included.
-In this tutorial, this is done in `src/CMakeLists.txt`.
+Additionally, you must pass the  `-qactypes` option on Linux or the `/Qactypes` option on Windows to the `dpcpp` command when compiling your SYCL program in order to ensure that the headers are correctly included.
+In this tutorial, the options are passed through the `src/CMakeLists.txt` file.

 ### Basic Operations and Promotion Rules

-When using `ac_int`, the results of addition, subtraction, multiplication, and division operations are automatically promoted to the number of bits needed to represent all possible results without overflowing.
-However, the data type you use to store the result may result in truncation.
+When using the `ac_int` data type, the results of addition, subtraction, multiplication, and division operations are automatically promoted to the number of bits needed to represent all possible results without overflowing.
+However, the data type you use to store the result might result in truncation.

 For example, the addition of two 8-bit integers results in a 9-bit result to support overflow.
-Internally, the result will be 9-bit.
-However, if the user attempts to store the result in an 8-bit container, `ac_int` will let the user do this, which leads to the most significant bit being discarded.
-The responsibility lies on the user to use the correct data type.
+Internally, the result is 9-bits long.
+However, if you attempt to store the result in an 8-bit container, the `ac_int` data type allows you to, which leads to the most significant bit being discarded.
+It is your responsibility to use the correct data type.

-These promotion rules are consistent across all architectures, so the behavior will be equivalent on x86 or on FPGA.
+These promotion rules are consistent across all architectures, so the behavior is the same on x86 devices and on FPGA devices.

 ### Shift Operations

 The behavior of shift operations of `ac_int` data types is slightly different from shift operations of native integer types.
 Some key points to remember are as follows:
-  - If the data type of the shift amount is not explicitly `unsigned` (either using `ac_int<N, false>` or using the `unsigned` keyword), then the compiler will generate a more complex shifter that allows negative shifts and positive shifts.
+  - If the data type of the shift amount is not explicitly `unsigned` (either using `ac_int<N, false>` or using the `unsigned` keyword), then the compiler generates a more complex shifter that allows negative shifts and positive shifts.
 A shift by a negative amount is equivalent to a positive shift in the opposite direction.
-Normally, you will not want to use negative shifting, so you should use an `unsigned` data type for the shift value to obtain a more resource efficient shifter.
+Normally, you to avoid using  negative shifting, so you use an `unsigned` data type for the shift value to obtain a more resource efficient shifter.
   - Shift values greater than the width of the data types are treated as a shift equal to the width of the data type.
-  - The shift operation can be done more efficiently by specifying the amount to shift with the smallest possible `ac_int`.
+  - The shift operation can be done more efficiently by specifying the amount to shift with the smallest possible `ac_int` size.

 ### Bit Select Operator

-The bit select operator `[]` allows reading and modifying an individual bit in an `ac_int`.
+The bit select operator `[]` allows reading and modifying an individual bit in an `ac_int` variable.

 *Note:* You must initialize an `ac_int` variable before accessing it using the bit select operator `[]`.
 Using the `[]` operator on an uninitialized `ac_int` variable is undefined behavior and can give you unexpected results.
 Assigning each bit explicitly using the `[]` operator does not count as initializing the `ac_int` variable.